 Exactly what constitutes normal aging is not always clear.
 Changes that occur with normal aging make people more likely to develop certain disorders.
 However, people can sometimes take actions to compensate for these changes.
 For example, older people are more likely to lose teeth.
 But seeing a dentist regularly, eating fewer sweets, and brushing and flossing regularly may reduce the chances of tooth loss.
 Thus, tooth loss, although common with aging, is an avoidable part of aging.

 Also, functional decline that is part of aging sometimes seems similar to functional decline that is part of a disorder.
 For example, with advanced age, a mild decline in mental function is nearly universal and is considered normal aging.
-This decline includes increased difficulty learning new languages, decreased attention span, and increased forgetfulness.
+This decline includes increased difficulty learning new things such as languages, decreased attention span, and increased forgetfulness.
 In contrast, the decline that occurs in dementia Dementia Dementia is a slow, progressive decline in mental function including memory, thinking, judgment, and the ability to learn.
 Typically, symptoms include memory loss, problems using language and... read more is much more severe.
 For example, people who are aging normally may misplace things or forget details, but people who have dementia forget entire events.
 People with dementia also have difficulty doing normal daily tasks (such as driving, cooking, and handling finances) and understanding the environment, including knowing what year it is and where they are.
-Thus, dementia is considered a disorder, even though it is common in late life.
+Thus, dementia is considered a disorder, even though it is common later in life.
 Certain kinds of dementia, such as Alzheimer disease Alzheimer Disease Alzheimer disease is a progressive loss of mental function, characterized by degeneration of brain tissue, including loss of nerve cells, the accumulation of an abnormal protein called beta-amyloid... read more , differ from normal aging in other ways as well.
 For example, brain tissue (obtained during autopsy) in people with Alzheimer disease looks different from that in older people without the disease.
 So the distinction between normal aging and dementia is clear.

 Sometimes the distinction between functional decline that is part of aging and functional decline that is part of a disorder seems arbitrary.
 For example, as people age, blood sugar levels increase more after eating carbohydrates than they do in younger people.
 This increase is considered normal aging.
 However, if the increase exceeds a certain level, diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Urination and thirst are... read more , a disorder, is diagnosed.
 In this case, the difference is one of degree only.